0xmhha/solin/docs/grpc-integration.md

 - **Streaming**: Analyze large files efficiently
 - **Language Agnostic**: Use from any language with gRPC support

+**Note:** The gRPC server currently supports a basic subset of 6 core rules for demonstration purposes.
+For production use with all 151 rules, the server code needs to be updated to register all available rules.
+See the REST API for full rule support.

 ## Quick Start

 ### 1. Start the gRPC Server